Amyh97/Hubbub_codetest_Amy/improvements.md

 #### Further improvements that could be made here:
 Could turn the leaderboard into a fragment/include and show that on the thank you page as well so it is more engaging/interactive

+### Donor Wall

+#### Improvements I would suggest:
+If the pledgee name is someone's email I deally you would want to slice the name at the @ symbol so people's full email addresses aren't on the internet.

+#### How I implemented this improvement:
+There is no way in the Django template to slice from a character to the end as the if/for loops don't work as neatly as they do in the view/in Python.
+This meant that I couldn't find the index of the @ and use that to slice.
+I also looked into adding extra detail to the `ListView` but that didn't seem to be the solution.
+While this could potentially be done by changing it from a `ListView` to a `DetailView` to allow me to pass extra context through (this way I can use a for loop as normal to get the index).
+Without massively changing the provided view the easiest way to help provide some privacy around the email was to truncate a x number of characters so the full email is not seen.

 ### Other
 Add hubbub favicon from Django, nice little touch